We have written made available software and libraries that implement well known and experimental causal discovery

 A Java library and command line implementation of algorithms for performing causal discovery on big data.
 Use this software if you are interested incorporating analysis via a shell script or in a Java-based program.
 The ‘Software’ button below leads to a comprehensive repository.
 Choose the ‘causal-cmd-x.x.x -jar-with-dependencies.jar’ from the downloads list when using this as an executable via the command line or as an API in a Java program.

-TETRAD is a desktop java application that can connect to outside super computing resources if necessary which creates, simulates data from, estimates, tests, predicts with, and searches for causal and statistical models.
+TETRAD is a desktop Java application that creates, simulates data from, estimates, tests, predicts with, and searches for causal and statistical models.
 The aim of the program is to provide sophisticated methods in a friendly interface requiring very little statistical sophistication of the user and no programming knowledge.